f5devcentral/f5-agility-labs-dns/docs/class2/module2/module2.rst

 Listeners
 ############################################

-A listener object is an specialized virtual server that is configured to respond to DNS queries.
+A listener object is synonyous with a virtual server.
+In the DNS Delivery interface on a BIG-IP, Listeners are configured to process DNS traffic.

-We will be creating both TCP and UDP based listeners that have the same IP address of the existing DNS server.
+We will be creating both TCP and UDP based listeners as remember DNS can use both TCP and UDP!

-Note: the Workstation is configured to use 10.1.20.200 and 10.1.20.210 for DNS.
+BIG-IP can be configured for multiple functions from the Listener, starting with simple load balancing, transparent or full caching, along with optional security functions.

-After this module students will have enabled the BIG-IP to intercept and cache DNS requests.
+After this module we will have enabled the BIG-IP to process and cache DNS requests.

 .. image:: /class2/media/listeners.png
+  :scale: 50%

 .. toctree::
    :maxdepth: 2